Rituverma12/cbse-class12-2022-appearance-analysis/docs/03_integrity_summary.md

 - Together, this stage ensures the dataset is audit‑ready before anomaly profiling.

+- Integrity checks were migrated from Excel into Power Query, making them reproducible and independent of worksheet formulas.

 ## Pipeline Context

-- This integrity summary corresponds to the validation stage of the data analysis pipeline.
+- Integrity summary corresponds to the validation stage of the pipeline.

-- Fact_table → enriched with diagnostic flags.

-- Integrity checks → unpivoted for pivots and dashboard visuals.
+- Checks were originally engineered in fact_table but are now migrated into Power Query and unpivoted into the Data Model.

-- Enables downstream credibility profiling and anomaly detection.
+- Enables downstream credibility profiling and anomaly detection with slicer-aware pivots.